sarahcstringer/wtd-editing-collab/README.md

 # Write the Docs: History API Editing Comparison Site

-This site displays multiple versions of the MDN History API documentation, edited by different contributors as part of a Write the Docs community editing exercise.
+This site displays multiple versions of the MDN History API documentation, edited by different contributors as part of a Write the Docs October 2025 editing exercise.

-## Quick Start
+## Run this site locally

 ```bash
 # Install dependencies